reynoldqi/openiam-docker-compose/README.md

 Ensure that the necessary ports are opened.
 Otherwise, the manager and worker node(s) will not be able to communicate with each other.
 See the [following](https://docs.docker.com/engine/swarm/swarm-tutorial/) link.

+## Elasticsearch and Nginx

+Nginx is used in our stack to enable autodiscovery of ElasticSearch nodes.
+Normally, in a non-swarm enviornment, you would know exactly how many ElasticSearch nodes you have, enabling you to specify the hostnames in the 'discovery.zen.ping.unicast.hosts' property.

+In swarm mode, this is not possible, as you do not know neither the number of instances, nor the IP Addresses of the nodes in advance.
+To get around this, we use dnsrr network mode, and specify a single value for 'discovery.zen.ping.unicast.hosts'.
+Pinging of this hostname will resolve to a different IP Address (i.e. DNS Round Robin), allowing all ElasticSearch instances to *eventually* find each other.
+Nginx allows the discovery request to be proxied from the outside world (in case of different docker hosts) into the openiam_private docker network

+The [following guide](discovery.zen.ping.unicast.hosts) was used as an example